Flanagan (surname): Origin

-Prevalance
+Prevalence

-As many Irish migrated during the 19th and 20th centuries (especially in the period 1845-1851 to escape the 'Great Famine') the surname can be found in all major English-speaking countries of the world today.
+As many Irish migrated during the 19th and 20th centuries (especially in the period 1845–1851 to escape the 'Great Famine') the surname can be found in all major English-speaking countries of the world today.
 Flanagan is the 69th most common name surname in Ireland, 591st most common in Australia, 791st most common in England and the 1,102nd most common in the USA.

-Other Information

-Since the late 19th century the Flanagan name is alleged to have both a crest/coat of arms and 'Family motto' associated with it.
-According to O'Hart's "Irish Pedigrees", Burke's "General Armory," and Fairbairn's "Book of Crests" these include: